preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/info-screen/client-security/index.rst

-Client Security and Recommendations
+Client security and recommendations
 ====================================

 This option was previously called Big Picture.

-About setting up Info Screen
+About setting up Info screen
 ************************************

 Since Info Screen can be seen as an only-display extension, meaning that it does not require much or any user interaction once its setup, therefore we recommend a few ways to set it up:

-Operating system level Kiosk Mode (Recommended)
+Operating system level Kiosk mode (recommended)
 ---------------------------------------------------
 Kiosk Mode, that is also called Assigned Access, is a mode that comes with windows, and that allows the user to configure an account that is only allowed to use a specific software without access to anything else, like the start menu or the task manager for example, and forces the app to be in full screen mode.
 This way when a person uses the computer that is logged in to the kiosk account, the person can only access the specified app.
 In this case the app will be Microsoft Edge that will run Info Screen